KZhang2002/Form-Web-App/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Be sure to install node.js and yarn for this
-installing npm also cant hurt but probably not required

 ## Available Scripts